LevineLab/ProteomePhyto/README.md

 - type: takes one of 4: "pro" or "syn" or "warm_diatom" or "cold_diatom"
 - run_mode: takes one of 2: "thermal_curve" or "latitudinal"
 - time_period: takes one of two: "present" or "future"

+### Plot model output and generate figures
+Model output is organized in different folders:
+- output_thermal_curves: contains model output for the thermal curves for each modeled functional types under nutrient-replete and nutrient-deplete conditions.
+Run the R script "script_thermal_curves.R" to plot all figures in the manuscript associated with this output.
+- output_latitudinal: contains model output for the latitudinal simulations for each modeled functional types under present and future climate scenarios.
+Run the R script "script_latitudinal.R" to plot all figures in the manuscript associated with this output.

 ### Parameterization of the model against the dataset compiled by Anderson et al. (2021)